Cooking My Dreams

 This white bean and sausage stew recipe is the quicker and easier version of the traditional "Fagioli all'Uccelletta".
 Fagioli all'Uccelletta is a classic Italian stew that originated in Tuscany.
 The name "fagioli" means beans, while "uccelletta" translates to little bird.
 This dish is traditionally made with white cannellini beans that are simmered in a tomato-based sauce with onions, garlic, and herbs like rosemary and thyme.
 Sausage or pancetta is often added to the dish for extra richness and flavor.

 The beans must be soaked overnight with rosemary to make them soft and flavorful, and the sauce should be simmered for hours.
 So to make it right it would take about 2 days.
+This version of sausage and bean stew uses canned beans and a quick tomato sauce to get the same delicious flavor in a fraction of the time.

 Jump to: